intenvy/snapp-surge/README.md

 ### Quick Note
 - The diagram pointers are directed in the way that two components depend on each other.
-- There is a text on each diagram briefly explaining how the dependant uses the depended.
+- There is a text on each pointer briefly explaining how the dependant uses the depended.
 - All the above components are loosely coupled therefore they can be a microservice of their own.
 But it really seems like a bit of over engineering to me personally :D
 - You can find a high resolution version of the diagram above [here](https://app.diagrams.net/#G1qGCHi4XYcPNzc3vsVU4nvbfhKfFR-JOs).